-American research in the humanities in China is supported by the American Council of Learned Societies (ACLS) and its affiliate the Committee on Scholarly Communication with China (CSCC), which administers the program inside China.
+American Research in the Humanities in China is supported by the American Council of Learned Societies (ACLS) and its affiliate the Committee on Scholarly Communication with China (CSCC), which administers the program inside China.
 The program is open to scholars in the humanities and humanities-related social sciences who have received their Ph.D. or its equivalent by the time of application.
 Support is offered to specialists in all fields of the humanities and humanities-related social sciences.
 Applicants must submit a carefully formulated research proposal that reflects an understanding of the present Chinese academic and research environment.
 The proposal should include a persuasive statement of the need to conduct the research in China.
 Those submitting a joint proposal must apply individually.
 Grant tenure is from four months to one year of continuous research in China.
-The grant period must fall between July 1, 2008, and December 31, 2009.
-Grants will include allotments for travel, extraordinary living expenses, research expenses, and academic-year salary replacement.
+The grant period must fall between July 1, 2009, and December 31, 2010.
 No support is offered for summer salary.
 The award will be reduced if the candidate also receives full or partial salary during the grant period.
 There is no financial support for dependents.
 To be eligible, applicants must be US citizens or permanent residents with three years continuous residence in the US.
-The program will offer at least three fellowships for the 2008-2009 academic year.
+The program will offer at least three fellowships for the 2009-2010 academic year.

-Application deadline: November 15, 2007 (Postmarked)
+Application deadline: November 12, 2008 (Postmarked)

-ARHC Fellowships Office of Fellowships and Grants American Council of Learned Societies 633 Third Avenue New York, NY 10017
+AHRC Fellowships Office of Fellowships and Grants American Council of Learned Societies 633 Third Avenue New York, NY 10017